C++ Math log

 Example 3

-Let's see a simple example when the value of x is -0.5.
+Let's consider a basic scenario where the value assigned to x is -0.5.

 #include <iostream>